nykabhishek/nykabhishek-academic-kickstart/content/project/rmv/index.md

 ---
 title: Reference Machine Vision for ADAS functions
-summary: The objective of this project was to develop a reference system for lane detection (LD) that will provide a benchmark for evaluating different lane markings, sensors, and perception algorithms.
-I generated an extensive lane detection (LD) dataset by driving on various roads in Central Texas with changing weather conditions, time of day, pavement marking quality, and pavement materials.
-Further, I studied the relationship between lane marking quality and LD algorithm performance used in ADAS using statistical methods to propose a reference test system for state agencies and OEMs to benchmark lane marking quality and its effect on LD performance.
+summary: "A reference system for evaluating different lane markings, pavement materials, and perception algorithms used in ADAS"
 tags:
 - Deep Learning
 - Computer Vision